Home page

 Long proven as a source of clean, renewable power, wind is by far the world’s fastest-growing source of electricity.
 European Union countries increased their wind energy by over 150 per cent between 2000 and 2006.
 And the trend continues, with a range of independent companies competing to fill the demand.

-Countries like Denmark have been generating wind power for decades, giving them plenty of time to monitor the environmental effects.
 Building on that experience, Denmark plans to increase its independently generated wind energy from 23 per cent of consumption at present to 50 per cent by 2025.

 Other countries, too, are taking advantage of this source of clean, renewable energy.
 So are other provinces — all nine of them, in fact.
-When it comes to wind farms, B.C. is Canada’s only holdout.
+And B.C. recently joined them in October 2009 with the opening of the Bear Mountain Wind Park near Dawson creek supplying enough electricity for 38,000 average B.C. homes.

 These locations offer ideal geography and climate conditions for wind power.
 The longstanding experience of European countries, meanwhile, offers us an environmentally responsible model.